LSST: from Science Drivers to Reference Design and Anticipated Data Products: EXAMPLES OF LSST SCIENCE PROJECTS

 \subsection{Exploring the Transient Optical Sky}

 Time domain science will greatly benefit from LSST's unique capability to simultaneously provide large area coverage, dense temporal coverage, accurate color information, good image quality, and rapid data reduction and classification.
-Since LSST extends time-volume space a thousand times over current surveys (e.g., Morokuma et al. 2008), the most interesting science may well be the discovery of new classes of objects.
-There are many projects that LSST data products will enable:
+Since LSST extends time-volume-color space 50-100 times over current surveys \citep[e.g.,][]{2013pss2.book..223D} it will facilitate new population and statistical studies and also the discovery of new classes of objects.
+LSST data products will enable many projects including: